Afekst/Getting-and-Cleaning-Data-project/README.md

 the script create a dedicated directory whithin your working directory named "Getting_and_Cleaning_Data"

 ### The Script
 the script will download the zip file, unzip it and interpret according to the CodeBook.
-The output will be a .txt file named tidyData, and it will be located within the dedicated directory.
+The output will be a .txt file named tidyData, and it will be located within the dedicated directory. in order to get in depth explenation on how the script works please see the Code Book.